 Radiative transfer and couplings in semi-transparent media

-The evaluation and the taking into account of the radiative transfer in the global heat transfer is an important problem intervening in particular in the design and the optimization of systems and processes.
-Our research activities are centered on the study of the transfer of heat. by thermal radiation and / or coupling with the conductive transfer, in solid or fluid media.
-This work generates the determination of the radiative properties of the studied environments described as "complex" because of their heterogeneous structure or composition.
-The studies concern theoretical and experimental developments, from the fundamental level (physics of the radiation-materials interaction) up to 'to the application (macrosopic approach and coupling).
+The evaluation of radiative transfer in the global heat transfer is an important problem intervening in particular in the design and optimization of systems and processes.
+Our research activities are centered on the study of heat transfer by thermal radiation and / or coupling with heat conduction, in solid or fluid media.
+This work allows the determination of the radiative properties of the studied environments described as "complex" due to their heterogeneous structure or composition.
+The studies deal with theoretical and experimental developments, from the fundamental level (physics of the matter-radiation interaction) up to the application (macrosopic approach and coupling).

 - Characterize and model the macroscopic radiative properties of various complex media such as heterogeneous porous or composite materials (fibrous, ceramics, ...), gaseous media possibly reactive (flame), solid-liquid phase change materials;

 - Better understand the phenomena of transport and energy exchange in / with matter by radiation and / or conduction;

 - Improve the thermal performance of materials or systems and contribute to the development of new products;

 - To propose original methods for the determination of temperature field by identification, and the direct measurement of the high surface temperatures.

 The originality of the approaches implemented lies in:

 - the strong interaction modeling / experimentation,